-The best hope for curing lung cancer is finding it as early as possible; the I-ELCAP research shows that annual CT screening can find 85% of lung cancers in their earliest, most curable stage.
-If you are at risk, a CT scan can detect tiny spots on your lungs (called 'nodules') that may indicate lung cancer in this early stage (New England Journal of Medicine 2006; 355; 1763-1771).
+If you are at risk of lung cancer, you may want to have low-dose CT scan that can help detect lung cancer at its earliest and most curable stage.
+The best hope for curing lung cancer is finding it as early as possible.
+The Early Lung Cancer Action Program (ELCAP research showed that annual CT screening can find 85% of lung cancers in their earliest, most curable stage (Lancet 1999; 354:99-105).
+A CT scan can detect tiny spots on your lungs (called ‘nodules’) that may indicate lung cancer in this early stage (New England Journal of Medicine 2006; 355: 1763-1771).
+The ELCAP research results together with the National Lung Screening Trial (NLST) (New England Journal of Medicine 2011; 365:395-409) results led to the current recommended program of clinical screening.

 CT Scan FAQs

-Advances in CT scanning now allow individuals to undergo a painless, non-invasive scan that takes about 20 seconds once you have registered, changed clothing and are on the scanning table.
+Advances in CT scanning now allow individuals to undergo a painless, non-invasive scan that takes less than 20 seconds.
+In most cases, you do not even have to change your clothes.

-The entire process of registering and filling out our simple questionnaire can be completed in less than half an hour.
+Prior to scanning, you should fill out our simple questionnaire that can be completed in less than half an hour.
+A trained healthcare navigator will assist you throughout the process.

 A radiologist who has had special training and is experienced in interpreting these types of tests analyzes each CT scan.